katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents::
    :local:

-Plugins augment Ansible's core functionality with logic and features that are accessible to all modules.
-Ansible collections include a number of handy plugins, and you can easily write your own.
+Plugins augment Assible's core functionality with logic and features that are accessible to all modules.
+Assible collections include a number of handy plugins, and you can easily write your own.
 All plugins must:

 * be written in Python
 * raise errors
 * return strings in unicode
-* conform to Ansible's configuration and documentation standards
+* conform to Assible's configuration and documentation standards

 Once you've reviewed these general guidelines, you can skip to the particular type of plugin you want to develop.